ainsleys/derivadex-api-docs/source/includes/main.md

 }
 ```

-You can signal withdrawal intents to the Operators by specifying specific attributes in the `Withdraw` command's request payload.
+You can signal withdrawal intents to the Operators by specifying specific attributes in the `Withdraw` command"s request payload.
 Withdrawal is a 2-step process: submitting a withdrawal intent, and performing a smart contract withdrawal.
-Once a withdrawal intent is initiated, you won't be able to trade with the collateral you are attempting to withdraw.
+Once a withdrawal intent is initiated, you won"t be able to trade with the collateral you are attempting to withdraw.
 You will only be able to formally initiate a smart contract withdrawal/token transfer once the epoch in which you signal your withdrawal desire has concluded.

 type | field | description
 ---- | --- | -----------------
 string | t | Command type, which in this case will be `Withdraw`
 dict | c | Command contents containing the withdrawal data
-address_s | c.traderAddress | Trader's Ethereum address (same as the one that facilitated the deposit)
+address_s | c.traderAddress | Trader"s Ethereum address (same as the one that facilitated the deposit)
 string | c.strategyId | Name of the cross-margined strategy this withdrawal belongs to.
 Currently, this is limited to the default `main` strategy, but support for multiple strategies is coming soon!
 address_s | c.currency | ERC-20 token address being withdrawn
 decimal | c.amount | Amount withdrawn (be sure to use the grains format specific to the collateral token being used (e.g. if you wanted to withdraw 1 USDC, you would enter 1000000 since the USDC token contract has 6 decimal places)